310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p2.md

 I know anything and everything.
 I’m not “God”, so I’m far from being omniscient.

-But I essentially know everything, and can do anything.
+But I essentially know everything, and can do aaanything.
 We, the Mikejima family, must do the bidding of God… or something like that!
 Hahaha, how old-fashioned~

 {% endbubble %}
 {% bubble Chiaki pastworried %}